yracine/device-type.myneurio/readme.md

 d) Copy and paste the code from MyNeurioServiceMgr under https://github.com/yracine/device-type.myneurio/blob/beta/smartapp/

-e) Insert the private API key for the authorization code workflow
-at the placeholder (i.e., Insert Private key here!) located at the end of the file.
+e) Update the client id and client secret at the end of the file.

+- def getSmartThingsClientId() { "kjPlS3AAQtaUGlmB30IU9g" } - substitute your client id here!

+- def getSmartThingsPrivateKey() { "Insert your private API Key here!" } - substitute your client secret here!

 f) Hit the create button at the bottom